+90 212 385 31 00

 • IMRT, VMAT, IGRT, BreathHold

-• With Novalis Radiosurgery, our radiotherapy department offers adavnced treatment techniques such as: SRS (Stereotactic Radiosurgery) and SBRT (Stereotactic Body Radiotherapy).
+• At our radiotherapy department offers advanced treatment techniques such as SRS (Stereotactic Radiosurgery) and SBRT (Stereotactic Body Radiotherapy).

 High-dose radiation prevents the growth of cells or kills them.
-Since cancerous cells grow and divide faster than many normal cells, radiotherapy results in success in treatment for numerous cancers.
-Meanwhile, normal cells can also be affected by radiation, but most recover.
-To protect healthy cells, doctors limit the dose of radiation delivered and extend the time period of treatment.
-In addition, while radiation is delivered to the cancerous area, various methods are applied to protect intact cells as far as possible.
+Since cancerous cells grow and divide faster than most normal cells, radiotherapy is effective in treating numerous cancers.
+Meanwhile, normal cells may also be affected by radiation, but most recover.
+To protect healthy cells, doctors carefully limit the dose of radiation and extend the treatment period.
+Additionally, various methods are used to minimize the exposure of healthy cells while delivering radiation to the cancerous area.

-The aim of radiotherapy is to kill cancer cells with as little harm as possible to healthy cells.
+The aim of radiotherapy is to destroy cancer cells while minimizing harm to healthy cells.

-Radiotherapy is a local treatment method similar to surgical methods that targets cancer cells in any part of the body.
-Sometimes, radiation oncologists choose to use radiotherapy together with systemic treatments like chemotherapy that can be delivered to the entire body.
+Radiotherapy is a localized treatment method, similar to surgical procedures, that targets cancer cells in specific parts of the body.
+In some cases, radiation oncologists combine radiotherapy with systemic treatments like chemotherapy, which affects the entire body.

 Why it’s done?

-More than half of all people with cancer are given radiotherapy as a part of cancer treatment.
-Doctors apply radiotherapy to eliminate just about every type of cancer.
-Radiotherapy is also useful in treating some benign tumors.
+More than half of all cancer patients receive radiotherapy as part of their treatment.
+Doctors use radiotherapy to treat nearly every type of cancer, and it can also be effective for some benign tumors.

-Your doctor may recommend radiotherapy as an option at different times during your cancer treatment and for different reasons, including:
+Your doctor may recommend radiotherapy at various stages of your cancer treatment for different purposes, including:

-• In preoperative period, to shrink a cancerous tumor (neoadjuvant therapy)
+• Before surgery, to shrink a tumor (neoadjuvant therapy)

-• In postoperative period, to stop the growth of any remaining cancer cells (adjuvant therapy)
+• After surgery, to eliminate remaining cancer cells (adjuvant therapy)

-• In combination with other treatments, like chemotherapy, to kill cancer cells
+• Combined with other treatments, such as chemotherapy, to kill cancer cells

 Part of body being treatedCommon side effects